How to Start a Fire in a Fire Pit & More Fire Safety Tips

 • Never position your fire pit beneath a building, overhang, or in an enclosed space.

-• Be careful of overhanging trees that can easily catch on fire from wood-fire sparks.
+• Be careful of overhanging trees that can easily catch fire from wood-fire sparks.

 • Check the wind direction before lighting a fire.